NetNewsWire icon

 How to Refresh the Table

-Click or tap the Refresh button and the app will re-scan the databases and update the numbers in the table.
+Click or tap the Refresh button (at upper right on iOS) and the app will re-scan the databases and update the numbers in the table.